davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 1. Launch a new Azure Command Shell.
 You can either:

-   1. Press the shell icon in the Azure Portal, as in the setup for the Cosmos DB
+   1. Select the shell icon in the Azure Portal, as in the setup for the Cosmos DB
    2. Open a new browser tab to:  http://shell.azure.com for a full screen experience
 2. Pull down the source code locally.
 Run the following git command